 Maxence says the link with the cooperative has enabled Givaudan to develop a genuinely collaborative relationship with the lavender oil producers.

-In addition to the partnership with the cooperative, Givaudan is seeking to further secure the long-term sustainability of the lavender crop by supporting scientific researchers to tackle the impact of insect-born diseases.
+In addition to the partnership with the cooperative, Givaudan is seeking to further secure the long-term sustainability of the lavender crop by supporting scientific research to tackle the impact of insect-born diseases.
 In 2011, we formed a partnership with CRIEPPAM, a research institute that specialises in aromatic, fragrant and medicinal plants, to help nurseries develop healthy plants, cuttings and seedlings.

-“Together this is a complete approach to sourcing lavender and securing its long-term future,” says Maxence.
+“Together, this is a complete approach to sourcing lavender and securing its long-term future,” says Maxence.
 “We are working hard to be able to continue using the essential oil produced in this special region of France to create inspirational fragrances for many years to come.”